zbeislerOSI/OCS-Docs/Content_Portal/Documentation/Assets/Assets-API.md

 ## `Create or Update Asset`

-Create or update an asset with a specified ID.
+Create or update an asset with a specified Id.
 If asset already exists, the user may specify an If-Match propety in the HTTP request header to ensure that they are modifying the asset only if the version matches.

 ### Request